 Each job entry generally includes three to five bullet points that highlight your key accomplishments and responsibilities in that role.

-D. Skills Section
+D. Skills section

 The resume skills section is where you list relevant job skills.
 Include a diverse mix of hard skills and soft skills to demonstrate that you’re a well-rounded candidate and can handle a variety of challenges.

-E. Education Section
+E. Education section

 The resume’s education section is where you mention the basics of your education history.
 This includes at minimum your school names, highest degree earned, and majors and minors.